smosley/public.lab/demo/drupal.bare/readme.md

 ### Install and enable the devel module

+Install and enable thd devel module.
+We will use it to locate the appropriate PHP variable path to the output value of the node body.
+This is what we want to capture, and it may change depending on the Drupal release, which is why we use the devel module.

 ![drupal devel module aa](https://cloud.githubusercontent.com/assets/4074354/3652568/33317582-113e-11e4-9352-505eb796874e.png)

-### Create the bare tpl.php file with the following content
+### Create the bare tpl.php file with the content necessary to activate per content type and locate the body

-* If your new content type has the drupal machine_name `bare_page` then you will want to create a *.tpl.php file called `node--bare-page.tpl.php`
+* If your new content type has the drupal machine_name
+    * `bare_page` then you will want to create a *.tpl.php file called
+    * `node--bare-page.tpl.php`
-* If your new content type has the drupal machine_name `barepage` then you will want to create a *.tpl.php filed called `node--barepage.tpl.php`
+* If your new content type has the drupal machine_name
+    * `barepage` then you will want to create a *.tpl.php filed called
+    * `node--barepage.tpl.php`

 The file should have the following content: